 - Plug in the numbers and calculate your outcome, which is roughly 4 billion pizzas per year.

 - There are several ways to refine your analysis.
-Some interviewers are happy with a quick and dirty analysis, especially if the question came up as part of a longer case.
+Some interviewers are happy with a quick and dirty analysis, especially if the question comes up as part of a longer case.
 Some might want to drill deeper.

 - In the latter case, you could start segmenting the market to get more accurate and refined outcomes.
 These filters help you carve out irrelevant segments or finetune the consumption of each segment.
 Out of the 331 million people, not everyone eats 1 pizza per month.
 For a quick win, you could take out the age groups from 0 to 6 as they are likely not eating any pizza at all.
 Assuming a normal distribution of age and a life expectancy of 80 years, that would be around 25 million people less.
 If you want to go further you could argue that people between 6 and 12 and 70 and 80 only eat half a pizza per month on average.
 You end up with roughly 66 million people less or 33 million pizzas less per month.
 If you combine both assumptions and refine your initial analysis, you end up with roughly 3.2 billion pizzas per year.